mrkshm/django-ninja-api-starter/README.md

 ### Auth Setup using User / Organization pattern

+#### Email Verification Authentication

+This project implements a secure email verification system for user authentication:

+- New users must verify their email address before they can log in or access protected resources.
+- Verification emails are sent automatically during registration.
+- Verification tokens expire after 12 hours.
+- Users can request a new verification email if needed.
+- Login attempts for unverified accounts return a clear message prompting verification.

+#### Organization-based Access Control

 This project uses an organization-based access control pattern:

-- Every user is automatically assigned a personal organization when their account is created.
+- Every user is automatically assigned a personal organization when their account is created (after email verification).
 - Users can also belong to additional organizations (e.g., as an employee, collaborator, or member).
 - All domain entities (such as contacts, files, etc.) are associated with an organization.
 - Users can access data and perform actions within their organizations.